-During construction, access to the Dog Exercise Area, the Lake County Discovery Museum, Lakewood and all adjacent trails will remain open though minor interruptions may occur.
-Be alert to signage that may direct to alternative entrances.
-Read more.
+- During LCDOT's intersection improvement project, access to Lakewood, the Lake County Discovery Museum, the Lakewood Dog Exercise Area and all adjacent trails will remain open though minor interruptions or temporary closures may occur.
+Be alert to signage that may direct to alternative preserve entrances.

 Prairie Wolf Dog Exercise Area is one of four designated off-leash dog areas within the Lake County Forest Preserves.
 The 44-acre area is fenced and features training enclosures, large fields, trails, toilets, water and a drinking fountain.
 Dogs are allowed to swim in a pond located through gates at the east end of the dog area.
 Please pay close attention to your dog in this open swimming area to make sure it does not stray.

 A permit is required to access this Dog Exercise Area.
 Annual or daily permits are available.
 The annual permit allows access to all four Lake County Forest Preserve Dog Exercise Areas.
 Daily permits can be purchased at a self-pay station located in the parking lot at each Dog Exercise Area.